Patrick Helmes: Coaching career

 After retiring in the summer 2015, Helmes became the new assistant manager of 1.
 FC Köln II.
 He became the interim head coach on 6 December 2016 and became the permanent head coach on 22 December 2016.
 His first match was 2–1 loss to Borussia Mönchengladbach II on 10 December 2016.
 1. FC Köln took the interim tag off and was manager of 1.
 FC Köln II until 25 September 2017.
 His final match was a 6–0 loss to SV Rödinghausen.
 He then became assistant manager for Rot-Weiß Erfurt.
 On 13 July 2020, Helmes was hired for a dual role of assistant manager for Admira Wacker Mödling and manager of the reserve team.
 He was also the interim manager of Admira Wacker's first team between 14 September 2020 and 21 September 2020.
 He lost his only match as interim manager 5–0 to SKN St. Pölten.

 In April 2021 it was announced that he would become the new manager of Alemannia Aachen on 1 July 2021.
 He was sacked on 26 October 2021 following a poor start to the season.

 In January 2023, he returned to management when he signed a contract to become manager of Sportfreunde Siegen.
+He was dismissed in September 2023 after a series of disappointing results left Siegen in the bottom half of the league table, with only four points from seven games.